5.9. Serializable Snapshot Isolation

 5.9.4.2.
 False-Positive Scenario 2.

-Assume that the index page Pkey_1 contains two index items, one of which points to Tuple_1 and the other points to Tuple_2.
+Assume that index page Pkey_1 contains two index items: one pointing to Tuple_1 and the other pointing to Tuple_2.

-(If Tx_A and Tx_B get the SIREAD locks of different index pages, a false-positive is not detected and both transactions can be committed.)
+(If Tx_A and Tx_B acquire SIREAD locks for different index pages, no false-positive is detected and both transactions can commit.)